 Yet another crack starting to emerge is related to the above mentioned Dawnguard-PS3 controversy.
 Fans are beginning to divide on the "screwing over" of PS3 gamers by Bethesda.
 People either think they're a good company trying their damned hardest, see them as an incompetent group of idiots who either hate any and all PS3 users or don't even care about them, or blame the PS3 for not being a "developer friendly console".
 Xbox, PC, AND PS3Fan Dumb only makes the argument more heated.

 And now that the "Dragonborn" DLC has been announced, PS3 hatred for Bethesda has reached nuclear levels.
-Though they now have access to the content for 50% off during the first week, cue even more whining

 And since then they've announced there'll be no more DLC for Skyrim.
 You either think it's because "Dragonborn" would have caused a Tough Act to Follow incident with the next DLC and understand, or you're pissed off because the game only got three DLC packs, especially since Fallout 3 got 5 and New Vegas got 4, and Oblivion, while only having two important DLCs, had the various mission packs (Vile Lair, Fighter's Stronghold, etc).